hos-b/sqlgen/docs/create_index.md

 - The `if_not_exists` clause is optional - if omitted, the query will fail if the index already exists
 - The `Result<Ref<Connection>>` type provides error handling; use `.value()` to extract the result (will throw an exception if there's an error) or handle errors as needed or refer to the documentation on `sqlgen::Result<...>` for other forms of error handling.
 - `"..."_c` refers to the name of the column.
 If such a field does not exist on the struct (e.g., `Person`), the code will fail to compile.
+It is defined in the namespace `sqlgen::literals`.
 - Index names must be unique within a database
 - You can create indexes on multiple columns by providing multiple column names
 - Use `create_unique_index` when you need to enforce uniqueness constraints on the indexed columns